-- 3.2.4.2 Certification and training are required for pesticide applicators using restricted-use pesticides.
+- 3.2.4.2 Certification and training are required for pesticide applicators using restricteduse pesticides.
 EPA establishes general categories of certified applicators for private and commercial applicators. - 3.2.4.3 Producers adhere to EPA regulations concerning the rotation of chemical active ingredients. - 3.2.4.4 Pesticides are classified for general or restricted use.
-Restricted category pesticides may be used only under the direct supervision of certified applicators, or under such other regulatory restrictions as the EPA administrator may require. - 3.2.4.5 U.S. regulations provide penalties for violations of FIFRA regulations and violation of these instructions is equivalent to violating the law; consequences can include criminal prosecution, civil remedies for damages, and loss of license. - 3.2.4.6 FIFRA provides States the authority to regulate the sale or use of any federally registered pesticides in that state. - 3.2.4.7 Producers adhere to all federal regulations and guidelines for farm chemical application and producers observe best management practices.
-Additionally, producers who apply World Health Organization (WHO) Class Ia, Ib, and II pesticides shall not apply them within 500 meters of populated areas or waterbodies. - 3.2.5 The U.S. is a signatory to Rotterdam Convention of the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticide in International Trade, enforcing a banned list of chemicals for producer use. - 3.2.6 Producers comply with the Toxic Substances Control Act to regulate chemicals that pose an unreasonable risk to health or to the environment and to regulate these chemicals' distribution and use. - 3.2.7 Producers follow the Resource Conservation and Recovery Act (RCRA), which controls hazardous waste, nonhazardous solid waste, and underground storage tanks.
+Restricted category pesticides may be used only under the direct supervision of certified applicators, or under such other regulatory restrictions that the EPA administrator may require. - 3.2.4.5 U.S. regulations provide penalties for violations of FIFRA regulations and violation of these instructions is equivalent to violating the law; consequences can include criminal prosecution, civil remedies for damages and loss of license. - 3.2.4.6 FIFRA provides States the authority to regulate the sale or use of any federally registered pesticides in that state. - 3.2.4.7 Producers adhere to all federal regulations and guidelines for farm chemical application and producers observe best management practices.
+Additionally, producers who apply World Health Organization (WHO) Class Ia, Ib and II pesticides shall not apply them within 500 meters of populated areas or waterbodies. - 3.2.5 The U.S. is a signatory to the Rotterdam Convention of the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, enforcing a banned list of chemicals for producer use. - 3.2.6 Producers comply with the Toxic Substances Control Act to regulate chemicals that pose an unreasonable risk to health or to the environment and to regulate these chemicals' distribution and use. - 3.2.7 Producers follow the Resource Conservation and Recovery Act (RCRA), which controls hazardous waste, nonhazardous solid waste and underground storage tanks.
 RCRA requires hazardous waste to be managed in compliance with technical standards for containers, tanks, drip pads, and containment buildings, and regulates accumulation quantity and time limits.
-RCRA also requires personnel training, contingency planning for emergency procedures, preparedness and prevention procedures, land disposal restrictions, manifest tracking, waste minimization, and record keeping for the categories of smalland large-quantity hazardous waste generators.
+RCRA also requires personnel training, contingency planning for emergency procedures, preparedness and prevention procedures, land disposal restrictions, manifest tracking, waste minimization and recordkeeping for the categories of small- and large-quantity hazardous waste generators. - 3.2.8 Producers follow the Safe Drinking Water Act regulations to protect public health by preventing contamination of surface and ground sources of drinking water.